rhamblen/docs/docs/devices/Shelly-2.5.md

 Otherwise you could simply buy an adapter that converts Dupont to 1.27mm raster at [tindie](https://www.tindie.com/products/21512/)

+## OTA update
+It is possible to do an OTA update to tasmota software on any shelly device.
+Visit https://github.com/yaourdt/mgos-to-tasmota for more details.

+steps are as follows
+1. Identify your shelly device IP address.
+2. Identify your shelly device model in the table on the github page https://github.com/yaourdt/mgos-to-tasmota.
+3. Add the IP address of the shelly device into the string from the table. ('update URL' column)
+4. Run the modified string in a web browser.
+The firmware will update within about 2 minutes.
+5. Connect to the tasmota device directly and enter the correct Wifi SSID and password of the network for the device to connect to.
+6. Modify the configuration and add the template below.

 ## Template
 Tasmota 6.5.0.8 and higher supports Shelly 2.5